Digital Marketing Trends to Watch in 2017

 Online marketers have been focusing on content over the last few years, and this focus will be even more crucial in 2017.
 Great content is a vital element of digital marketing.
 Particularly when all website visitors are active on social networks.
 This means that visitors can become brand ambassadors when they share content that they deem to be of interest to those who are in their social circles.

 In 2017, smartphones and other mobile devices will tell us more of what we need to know about the world around us.
 If the mobile game Pokemon Go is any indication, we are ready to accept augmented reality, particularly with regard to digital marketing services.

-This technology has already been used successfully at professional football games through an app that displays stats when a player is followed by a smartphone camera lens.
-One online marketing project being developed in 2017 will apply augmented reality to real estate listings for the benefit of prospective home buyers.
+This technology has already successful at professional football games through an app.
+It displays stats when a player follows the smartphone camera lens.
+Online marketing project developed in 2017 applies augmented reality to real estate listings for the benefit of prospective home buyers.

 Native Advertising is Reborn

 Traditional advertising has been losing some of its sheen over the last few years.
-Marketing experts have been experimenting with native advertising, a concept that has been around in one way or another for about five decades, and the results for 2017 are promising.
+Marketing experts have been experimenting with native advertising.
+A concept that has been around for about five decades and the results for 2017 are promising.

-An example of native advertising could be a musician who clearly endorses a line of headphones.
-Her tour is documented in the form of a video diary in which she promotes the headphones, but the diary itself is part of a website dedicated to entertainment news.
-As long as the video diary is well designed, the native advertising effect will be appreciated by audiences.
+An example of native advertising is a musician who clearly endorses a line of headphones.
+Her tour is documented in the form of a video diary in which she promotes the headphones.
+But the diary itself is part of a website dedicated to entertainment news.
+As long as the video diary is well designed, audience will appreciate the native advertising effect.